-In 2014, the shareholders provided the Group with the unsecured loan of USD 40 million to support its short-term liquidity position (the "Subordinated Loan") with the repayment subordinated (including interest accrued thereon) originally subject to 2011 Restructured facilities and EAF facilities (Note 20) priority and full settlement.
+In 2014, the shareholders provided the Group with the unsecured loan of USD 40 million to support its short-term liquidity position (the "Subordinated Loan") with the repayment subordinated (including interest accrued thereon) originally subject to 2011 Restructured facilities and EAF facilities priority and full settlement.
 The principal amount bore an interest at a rate of 10.5% per annum compounding annually.

 On 4 October 2019, the total amount of the Subordinated Loan with interest accrued to that date of USD 69,204 thousand was (i) reassigned from the Former Parent to the Company as the borrower, (ii) made interest-free and (iii) its maturity and repayment terms were reset and subordinated to the Notes 2024 and the New Facility Agreement (amount of USD 45,808 thousand was repaid in full in 2019).
-Accordingly, as at that date, the carrying amount of the Subordinated Loan was remeasured and recognized at its fair value with subsequent measurement at amortised cost using EIR method (EIR of 10.25% p.a.) with the initial recognition gain taken directly to equity.
+Accordingly, as at that date, previously recognized financial liability was derecognized and new financial liability was recognized at its fair value with subsequent measurement at amortised cost using EIR method (EIR of 10.25% p.a.) with the initial recognition gain taken directly to equity.

+During the year ended 31 December 2022, unwinding of discount in amount of USD 17,577 thousand was recognized within finance costs (Note 31) (2023: nil).
 On 22 July 2022, total amount of the Subordinated Loan USD 69,204 thousand was paid in full.